talosgl/jojos-tech-guides/docs/python-script-setup.md

 <img src="imgs/python-script-setup/Pasted image 20250902131142.png" alt="VS Code download page" width="500">

+Here are more detailed guides per OS:
+- [Install VS Code on Windows](https://code.visualstudio.com/docs/setup/windows#_install-vs-code-on-windows) - You can stop when you reach the heading "User setup versus system setup."
+(The default installer will do user setup.)
+- [Install VS Code on macOS](https://code.visualstudio.com/docs/setup/mac#_install-vs-code-on-macos) - You can stop when you reach the heading "Launch VS Code from the command line" (You don't need to do that.)
+- [Install VS Code on Linux](https://code.visualstudio.com/docs/setup/linux#_install-vs-code-on-linux) - You can stop when you reach the heading "Configure VS Code as the default text editor" (You don't need to do that, unless you want to.)

 #### What is this, and why am I installing it?
 VS Code is a free and open-source "IDE" or Integrated Development Environment.
 We're installing it so that we have an easy graphical user interface (GUI) with which we can inspect and run Python scripts safely in their own isolated "virtual environments."
 (We'll set up virtual environments shortly to keep each script's requirements separate.)

 Note: You could accomplish the same things using just the terminal, but VS Code makes the process more visual and user-friendly.

+---

 ### 3. Launch VS Code & Take a moment to look at the UI
 Launch VS Code on your computer: